 The above code sections contain numerous exceptions, so be sure to review for your specific situation.

-The IBC provide distinct criteria that defines both the means of egress and accessible means of egress, and where both are required.
+The IBC provides distinct criteria that defines both the means of egress and accessible means of egress, and where both are required.
 An accessible means of egress can include vertical transportation elements such as elevators and lifts that are not typically part of a required means of egress, and it will always include an accessible route from the area served.

 All accessible portions in a building require at least one accessible means of egress, and where two or more means of egress are required, two accessible means of egress are required.